Leave this site

 This relates to biometric data so for people who don’t cause an alert.
 The biometric data is automatically and immediately deleted.
 For those images that cause an alert, these are deleted within 24 hours.

-What about privacy rights & the legality of live facial recognition technology?
+Privacy rights and the legality of live facial recognition technology

 The use of live facial recognition technology by South Wales Police is designed to be responsible, proportionate, and fair.
 It aims to keep the public safe, identifying serious offenders and protecting the vulnerable.
 South Wales Police uses transparency that demonstrates effectiveness, proportionality and compliance with legislation and guidelines when deploying live facial recognition technology.